Add transitions to your videos

 • Dissolve: Creates a gradual blend between two shots by smoothly transitioning from one clip to the next.
 This transition can only be added toward the end of video clips and cannot be applied to the final clip in your timeline.

-• Black fade: Slowly darkens the shot until the screen turns completely black, often used to end scenes or create dramatic pauses.
-You can apply this transition to the start of your first clip and/or the end of your last clip to create a smooth fade-in from black at the start or fade-out to black at the end.
+• Fade: Gradually reduces the clip’s opacity until it becomes fully transparent, often used to transition smoothly between scenes or create subtle visual pauses.
+You can apply this transition to the start of your first clip and/or the end of your last clip to create a smooth fade-in at the beginning or a fade-out at the end.

 Note

-Transitions can be applied to videos on the main track in the timeline and not other freeform tracks.
-The Black fade transition can also be applied to other visual track items, such as text, images, or videos.
-However, you can only apply the Dissolve transition between two video clips on the timeline.
+Dissolve can only be applied between two adjacent video clips on the main track in the timeline and not to other freeform tracks.
+However, Fade can also be applied to freeform tracks and other visual track items, such as text, images, or videos.

 To edit the duration of the transition you’ve applied, select the transition on the timeline, right-click to view additional options, and then select Edit duration.